-The USM's School of Business Internship Program allows students at the graduate and bachelor's level the opportunity to apply classroom learning in area businesses for academic credit.
+The USM's School of Business Internship Program allows students at the graduate and bachelor's levels the opportunity to apply classroom learning in area businesses for academic credit.
 The course is a cooperative, supervised work experience involving the student, employer, and a School of Business faculty sponsor.
 Interns work in a field that is aligned with their majors (or minors) in the School of Business.

-What are Some Benefits of Internships?
+What Are Some Benefits of Internships?

 - To provide an experiential learning opportunity in a professional setting where classroom learning can be applied, evaluated, and put in proper perspective.